jinghuazhao/physalia/docs/api.md

 # API

-This is an exmaple of generating a repository.
+This is an exmaple of generating a repository from the command-line.

 ```bash
 #!/usr/bin/bash